 Figure 2.
 File Explorer showing hidden folders and files

-Method 2: Making Hidden and System Files Visible from the Folder Options
+Method 2: Making Hidden & System Files Visible From The Folder Options

 Starting from any screen, swipe in from the right hand edge or tap/click on the bottom right hand corner of the screen to bring up the Charms: